Table of Contents

 Getting form data

-You can get the values of a form data in an NameValueCollection with the example below:
+You can get form data values in a StringKeyStoreCollection with the example below:

 {